Are you thinking of making a career change to become a financial advisor?

 - And managing their relationship with their finances

 Financial coaches also help their clients set up financial plans and learn how to stick to them, but they don’t always sell financial products to earn commissions.

 From budgeting to managing debt, financial coaches traditionally help their clients tackle several financial problems and challenges.
 They can also provide you with education on investment and help you create a retirement plan.

 Most importantly, financial coaches give you the tools and motivation you need to get better control over your finances.

-A financial coach can help both these people improve their relationship with money by offering them guidance, educated advice, and equipping them with the tools they need to develop a healthy relationship with their finances.
+A financial coach can help these people improve their relationship with money by offering them guidance and equipping them with the tools they need to develop a healthy relationship with their finances.